madrob-beast/docs/Performance_Indicators_and_preprocessed_data.md

  - destination side

 ### Output
-Time it takes the humanoid to operate the door, reach the destination side and close the door.
+Time elapsed between the humanoid starts opening the door (touching the handle) and the humanoid closes the door after reaching the destination side.

 ### Computation method
 The `final event` is considered as the last `door closes` event, occurring after an event `humanoid moves to cw side` or `humanoid moves to ccw side`, depending on `destination side` for the run.